If you’ve been a merchant for a while, you’ve heard of ACH payments.

 Do ACH Payments Process Immediately?

-As a merchant, you’re likely already familiar with the time it takes to process credit and debit cards; generally about 2-3 days.
+As an ACH merchant, you’re likely already familiar with the time it takes to process credit and debit cards; generally about 2-3 days.

 How much time does it take to process ACH payments, though?